 Film, negatives, and paper may also contain levels of silver or other materials which would classify them as a hazardous waste.
 This is not typical for general photography, but specialty films such as X-ray or aerial photography film, or old (pre-1951) movie film should be evaluated for hazardous characteristics prior to disposal.

-What makes a waste hazardous?
-The simplest explanation is anything that would hurt people, the environment, and wildlife if just thrown away in the normal trash or discharged into our water or air.
+What makes chemical waste hazardous?
+Anything that would hurt people, wildlife and the environment if thrown away in the normal trash or discharged into our water or air.

 Common Hazardous Wastes